Your health. your terms.

-No gym needed.
-No equipment required.
+No gym.
+No equipment.
 No insane meal plans.

 Just your mind, body, and your home.

-The food-first concept is rooted in the science of metabolic health: what we eat effects our mind and body.
+The food-first concept is rooted in the science of metabolic health: what we eat affects our mind and body.
 The two are inseparable.
-So to understand the power of food in relationship with your mental and physical state, we must address it first.
-We cannot live without food, so why wouldn’t we honor our dependency on it, before all else?
+In order to understand and respond effectively to your mental and physical health, we must look at what you eat first.
 If food is part of the problem, then it is part of the solution.
-I would be a failure as a personal trainer if I said, “just work double time at the gym, so you can work off the problematic food you eat every day.”
-In many cultures across the planet, the phrase, “As above, so below,” pretty much sums it up!
+I would be a failure as a personal trainer if I said, “just work double time at the gym, so you can work off that problematic food you eat.”
+I love to cook but you don’t have to!
+I show you how to make fast, simple food that tastes amazing and nourishes your mind and body.

 My body.
 I love to move.
 I grew up playing sports and acting in theatre.
 I struggled with disordered eating and body image from an early age.
-Nowadays, I use movement as my caffeine and food as my main medicine.
-I am currently building muscle and experimenting with protein and fats to support my goals (I have to eat more than I think I should and it actually makes me feel great when I do).
-I love to lift weights, design band and body weight workouts, climb jungle gyms, and immerse myself in the four elements.
-I cook simple, whole food meals, I love to garden, forage, scuba dive, travel, dance and sing all the time!
+Nowadays, I use movement and food as my main medicine.
+What do I eat?
+Mostly animal proteins, healthy fats and small amounts of carbohydrates (like squash, radishes and green veggies).
+I love to lift weights, practice hand balancing, design band and body weight workouts, climb jungle gyms, and immerse myself in the four elements.
+I cook simple, satiating meals twice a day, I love to garden, forage, scuba dive, travel, dance and sing all the time!

 My culture.
-I was raised in what I call a polyculture, so I celebrate and practice diverse traditions—from European to Lakota (Native American) to West African and East Asian.
+I was raised in what I call a polyculture, so I celebrate and practice diverse cultural traditions—from European to Lakota (Native American) to West African and East Asian.
 I went rogue as a teenager and took a deep dive into punk rock culture, veganism, and social justice efforts, so my DIY mentality is still very strong.
 My worldview is rooted in Lakota tradition and Eastern European Paganism.
-My ethnic ancestry consists of Eastern and Western European as well as Ho chunk Native American.
-I value the influence and importance of sacred culture for all people and encourage anyone to learn about their ancestry in order to reconnect with sacred, healing traditions.
+My ethnic ancestry consists of Eastern and Western European as well as Ho-Chunk Native American.
+I value the influence and importance of sacred culture for all people and encourage anyone to learn about their ancestry in order to reconnect with their diverse healing traditions.

 My Qualifications